Monday, October 7, 2024

 Brief Bio (taken from About Julie):

-Julie founded the blog fbomb, a site for young feminists, and wrote the book A Little F’d Up: Why Feminism is Not a Dirty Word, which was released this year in May.
-She is currently an undergraduate student at Barnard College and has been named as one of the most influential bloggers under the age of 21 by Women's Day magazine.
+Julie wrote the book A Little F'd Up: Why Feminism Is Not a Dirty Word.
+After her freshman year, she wrote the popular book for freshman girls, College 101: A Girl's Guide to Freshman Year.
+She has been named as one of the most influential bloggers under the age of 21 by Women's Day magazine.

 So, Just Had To Ask ...
 (Interview)